FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

   ``rla_export file.sql``

-The export from this command will have a json and a csv file for the single SQL command in ``file.sql``, as well as the reports and ballot manifests.
+The export from this command will have just a json and a csv file for the single SQL command in ``file.sql``.

 Full command line usage synopsis: